In-Person Classroom Program

 Pharmacy Technicians - Employment & Education

 Pharmacy Technicians may work in retail pharmacies, mail order pharmacies, home infusion pharmacies, long term care facilities, hospitals, clinics, pharmacy benefit managers and large industrial complexes.
-The demand for Pharmacy Technicians continues to grow with demand expected to increase substantially through 2014.
+The demand for Pharmacy Technicians continues to grow.
+Employment of Pharmacy Technicians is expected to grow 20 percent from 2012 to 2022.
 This high demand is the result of the constant availability of new drugs, the national shortage of registered pharmacists, the establishment of certified pharmacy technicians and the aging population.

 Students should have taken math and science in high school.
 A high school diploma or GED is required to sit for the PTCB exam.